-- economic, political and geopolitical market conditions, including the instability caused by the war between Russia and Ukraine; - legislative and regulatory changes, including any direct or indirect restrictions on or increased costs associated with trading in our markets or our clearing services; - · broad trends in the industry and financial markets; - changes in price levels, trading volumes and volatility in the derivatives, cash and over-the-counter (OTC) markets and in their underlying markets: - shifts in demand or supply in commodities underlying our products; - · competition; - changes in government monetary policies, including central bank decisions related to quantitative easing and the U.S. Federal Reserve and other international banks' forecasted interest rates; - · availability of capital to our market participants and their appetite for risk-taking; - levels of assets under our customers' management; - volatile weather patterns, droughts, natural disasters and other catastrophes; - pandemics affecting our customer base or our ability to operate our markets; and - consolidation or expansion in our customer base and within our industry.
+- economic, political and geopolitical market conditions, including the instability caused by wars; - legislative and regulatory changes, including any direct or indirect restrictions on or increased costs associated with trading in our markets or our clearing services; - broad trends in the industry and financial markets; - changes in price levels, trading volumes and volatility in the derivatives, cash and OTC markets and in their underlying markets; - shifts in demand or supply in commodities underlying our products; - competition: - changes in government monetary policies and the U.S. Federal Reserve and other international banks' forecasted interest rates; - availability of capital to our market participants and their appetite for risk-taking; - · levels of assets under our customers' management; - volatile weather patterns, droughts, natural disasters and other catastrophes; - pandemics affecting our customer base or our ability to operate our markets; and - consolidation or expansion in our customer base and within our industry.

 Any one or more of these factors may contribute to reduced activity in our markets.
 Historically, periods of heightened uncertainty have tended to increase our trading volume due to increased hedging activity and the increased need to manage the risks associated with, or speculate on, volatility.
-However, as evidenced by our past performance, in the period after a material market disturbance, there may persist extreme uncertainties, which may lead to decreased volume due to factors such as reduced risk exposure, lower interest rates, central bank asset purchase programs and lack of available capital.
+However, in the period after a material market disturbance, there may persist extreme uncertainties, which may lead to decreased volume due to factors such as reduced risk exposure, fluctuating interest rates, central bank asset purchase programs and lack of available capital.
 The shifts in market trading patterns we experienced as a result of the financial crisis of 2008 may or may not recur in the future, and our business will be affected by future economic uncertainties, which may result in decreased trading volume and a more challenging business environment for us.
 A reduction in overall trading volume or in certain products could render our markets less attractive to market participants as a source of liquidity, which could result in further loss of trading volume and associated transaction-based revenue.
 Material decreases in trading volume would have a material adverse effect on our financial condition and operating results.

-Please see "Item 1A - Risk Factors - Risks Relating To Our Business" beginning on page 19 for additional information.
+Please see "Item 1A - Risk Factors - Risks Relating To Our Business" beginning on page 20 for additional information.